Brandon-Huu/phone_contacts/README.md

 A single paged application used to collect and share contact information between classmates.

 **This will be completed on August 3rd**
+As far as I can tell, it's complete.

 ### in progress screenshot